FAQ

 What do I need to bring in?

 Birthdates are confirmed through the Wisconsin Immunization Registry.
 Students 4K through 2nd grade that are non-immunized or registering from out of state, must bring in an ORIGINAL birth certificate for verification.
-The certificate may be brought in to any elementary office, the 4K office or the district office.
+The certificate may be brought in to any elementary office or the district office.

 What do I do if my child will not be at school?

-If your child is going to be absent for any reason, we ask that you please call the office.
-If for any reason you know that your child is going to be out ahead of time, we would ask that you notify your child's teacher and please notify the office as well.
+If your child is going to be absent or tardy for any reason, we ask that you please phone the office and leave a message prior to 8:35 am.
+You can do this by phoning 920-954-1822 and selecting option #1.
+Voicemail messages can be left at any time.
+If for any reason you know that your child is going to be out ahead of time, we would ask that you notify both your child's teacher and the office.
 We appreciate your help in keeping us informed.
-If you need to call prior to the office opening, please leave a message on the night voicemail and we will pick it up when we open the office at 7:30 am.
-The office number is 954-1822

 Can my child take medications at school?